sensei-hacker/inavwiki/Fixed-Wing-Guide.md

     * Do the [High Five](https://youtu.be/Gf74geZyKYk) test in passthrough mode, verify everything is moving as expected.
     * Enable `Angle` / `Horizon` mode and verify the control surfaces moves correctly when moving aircraft by hand and by sticks on TX

-* Arm and launch your aircraft using prefered mode, example `Horizon`.
+* Arm and launch your aircraft using prefered mode, example `Pass Through` for the maiden flight launch.
     * If airplane is not flying leveled when in self leveling mode like `Horizon` you need to trim your [board aligment](https://github.com/iNavFlight/inav/wiki/Sensor-calibration#board-orientation-and-level-calibration)
     * If airplane flies leveled, do an [Servo Autotrim](https://github.com/iNavFlight/inav/wiki/Modes#servo-autotrim)
     * Tune your PIFF values, either manually or with [AUTOTUNE](https://github.com/iNavFlight/inav/wiki/Modes#autotune)